treolabs/treopim/docs/en/user-guide/dashboards-and-dashlets.md

 # Dashboards and Dashlets

 Dashboards are designed for quick navigation within the TreoPIM entities data displayed on separate dashlets.
-The dashboard is the starting page of TreoPIM that can be reached any time via clicking the `TreoPIM` logo located in the upper left corner of TreoPIM page:
+The dashboard is the starting page of TreoPIM that can be reached any time via clicking the `TreoPIM` logo located in the upper left corner of the TreoPIM pages:

 ![Dashboard](../../_assets/dashboards-and-dashlets/dashboard-interface.jpg)